rachelcoonley/1.6-doc-updates/README.md

 2. Click **Add Stack**.
 The Add Stack page displays.
 3. Enter a **Name**, such as `first-container`.
 4. Click **Create**.
 The new stack displays on the Stacks page.
-5. Click **Add Service** in the new stack, and then enter a name, such as `first-service.` Rancher launches the container on the host.
+5. Click **Add Service** in the new stack, and then enter a name, such as `first-service`.
+Rancher launches the container on the host.
 This process might take a few minutes to complete.
 You can view the status of the container on the Stacks page.

 Regardless of your host's IP address, `first-container` will have an IP address in the `10.42.*.*` range, as Rancher has created a managed overlay network with the `ipsec` infrastructure service.
 This managed overlay network is how containers can communicate with each other across different hosts.

 From the `first-container` drop-down list, you can perform management actions, such as stopping the container, viewing the logs, and accessing the container console.

-#### To Add a Container to Your Kubernetes Environment:

-1. Configure `kubectl` for your local machine by generating a configuration from the **Kubernetes > CLI** UI menu.
-Or, you can use the shell from the **Kubernetes > kubectl** UI menu.
-2. Run which kubectl commands? http://rancher.com/docs/rancher/v1.6/en/kubernetes/#kubectl
-Need cluster + kubectl? (create configmap?) https://kubernetes.io/docs/tasks/configure-pod-container/configmap/

-Now that you've added hosts and your first container is up and running, you can check out the rest of the features in Rancher v1.6.

 ### Launching Catalog Applications